wheregoes/utils-scripts/README.md

 options:
   -h, --help          Help
-  --regex             Use regex to match files in the source directory.
+  --regex             Use regex to match files and folders in the source directory.
-  -mv, --move-files   Move files to the destination folder.
+  -mv, --move-files   Move files/folders to the destination folder.
-  -cp, --copy-files   Copy files to the destination folder.
+  -cp, --copy-files   Copy files/folders to the destination folder.
+  -nd, --no-dir       Do not move/copy folders to the destination folder.
 ```

 # sfe.py